alijahnas/CKA-practice-exercises/storage.md

 Doc: https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes

+Questions:
-Create a persistent volume from hostPath and a persistent volume claim corresponding tothat PV.
+- Create a persistent volume from hostPath and a persistent volume claim corresponding tothat PV.
 Create a pod that uses the PVC and check that the volume is mounted in the pod.

-Create a file from the pod in the volume then delete it and create a new pod with the same volume and show the created file by the first pod.
+- Create a file from the pod in the volume then delete it and create a new pod with the same volume and show the created file by the first pod.

 <details><summary>Solution</summary>
 <p>